How to Manufacture a Product in 7 Steps

 - 3D modeling software

-Once your prototype is ready, it is time to find a manufacturer that can produce your product so you can get to selling.
+Once your prototype is ready, it is time to find a manufacturer to produce your product so you can start selling.

 We will look below at some of the resources you can use to find a manufacturer—there are thousands to choose from.
 The first thing you will need to do is determine what you need your manufacturer to do.
 Consider the following variables and ask any manufacturers you are considering about them: